mosip/mosip-infra/deployment/sandbox-v2/README.md

 ```
 https://<sandbox domain name>/index.html
 ```
-Tokens to login are available at `/tmp/mosip` of the console.
+Tokens/passwords to login into dashboards are available at `/tmp/mosip` of the console.

 ## Useful tips
 * ```